 Can silicone implants be placed through the armpit cut?

 Yes.
 Dr. Lo has refined the transaxillary technique so that silicone implants can be placed through the armpit cut.
+Dr Lo uses a Keller funnel which allows your implant to be placed safely through the armpit cut.
 You can have any sized silicone implant placed through the armpit cut to get your desired size from B, C, D or DD cup.

 Do I need to change what I wear after having my breast implant surgery through the armpit cut?